Ruizheee/Python-Project/README.md

 - Will add more columns to the csv file with more data obtained regarding each CVE
 - Will make use of Panda to do some data manipulation and analysis
-- Need to source for data from more websites, e.g.<br/> https://nvd.nist.gov/vuln/detail/CVE-xxxx-xxxx <br/>
+- Need to source for data from more websites,
+- Will go through the code and change some of the variable names and add some stuff from time to time e.g.<br/> https://nvd.nist.gov/vuln/detail/CVE-xxxx-xxxx <br/>
 https://rapid7.com/db/vulnerabilities/xxxxxxxxx